-How to subscribe to an IPO with cash of P25,000 or less
+How to subscribe to an IPO with only P25,000 or less

 Do you know that you can invest in stocks — and even take part in a company’s initial public offering or IPO — with just P25,000 or less?

 Thanks to the Local Small Investors (LSI) Program of the Philippine Stock Exchange (PSE), this is now possible.